yichun10/bioKGQA-KGT/README.md

 ## License

-This project is licensed under the Creative Commons Attribution 4.0 International License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Creative Commons Attribution 4.0 International License (CC BY 4.0) - see the [LICENSE](LICENSE) file for details.